Edmonton County School

-Edmonton County School is a coeducational all-through school and sixth form for pupils aged 4 to 18.
+Edmonton County School is a coeducational comprehensive all-through school and sixth form for pupils aged 4 to 18.
 The school is located over two sites in Edmonton in the London Borough of Enfield in north London, England.

 Admissions

 The Cambridge Campus (formerly the upper school until the end of 2009/2010 academic year) buildings are the site which was used by the former grammar school on the Great Cambridge Road (A10) near Bush Hill Park railway station.
 The Bury Campus (formerly the lower school until the end of 2009/2010 academic year) buildings are the site which was used by the former secondary modern school on Little Bury Street.

 History

 Grammar school

 The school was founded in January 1919 as Edmonton Central School.
 It catered for both girls and boys, but originally they were taught in separate buildings.
 In 1922, Middlesex County Council took over the school from the Municipal Borough of Edmonton, and changed its name to Edmonton County Secondary School.

 Later, the name was changed to Edmonton County Grammar School, reflecting the distinctions between types of secondary school in the Education Act 1944.